 A good nectar source for drowsy and hungry queen bumblebees!

 Many of the Lungwort flowers change colour with age from pink/violet to blue.
-The young pinkish flowers have a significantly greater pollen and nectar reward than the older blue ones.
+The young pinkish flowers have significantly greater pollen and nectar rewards than the older blue ones.

 Pulmonaria is derived from ‘pulmonarius’ which means ‘of the lungs’ in Latin.
 Hence the common name Lungwort – ‘wort’

 simply means ‘plant’.
 Back in history, there was an ancient theory called ‘The Doctrine of Signatures’.
 It was believed that just as God created disease, He also gave man cures hidden in nature.
 The philosophy behind the theory was that if a plant looked like a body part, it might be a clue that it was good for healing that part.
 Since the Pulmonaria leaves had spotted oval-shaped leaves people felt that they resembled a diseased lung.
 In medieval times the plant was believed to contain virtues which could cure lung diseases such as tuberculosis, asthma and coughs.

 This is a high key photograph of some of the leaves in March 2017.
 Later in the season, the leaves will have grown much larger.
 While in many cases the silver pigmentation will become much more pronounced.

 - B P. rubra overwintering leaves

 - C P. Diana Clare new spring leaves which will lighten to silver

 - D P. Blue Ensign new spring leaves which stay green